Emcc13/MendingTools/src/main/resources/README.md

 - mt_tools
     - perm: mt.tools
     - open a book with the own tools
+    - arg: book <book number> -> open 2nd/3rd... book with the own tools
     - arg: all - requires mt.tools_team perm -> open book with all tools
-    - arg: playername - requires mt.tools_team perm -> open book with all tools of player
+    - arg: playername <book number> - requires mt.tools_team perm -> open book with all tools of player
-    - arg: id - requires mt.tools_team perm -> show page of tool with id
+    - arg: id <tool id> - requires mt.tools_team perm if the tool is not owned by CommandSender -> show page of tool with id
 - mt_new_mending_tool
     - perm: mt.newMendingTool
     - args: blueprint-id player